sandrawing/cs107_Xin_Zeng/homework/README.md

 2. Lecture 2

-⋅⋅* Learn lots of interesting ideas in this courses
+* Learn lots of interesting ideas in this courses

 3. Lecture 3

-⋅⋅1.
-Lots of expectations
+* 1. Lots of expectations

 4. Lecture 4

-⋅⋅⋅Nice
+* Nice

 | Office Hour   | Courses       | PP    |